Which of the following is not a type of connective tissue? | Channels for Pearson+

 1

-Identify the types of connective tissue: Common types include bone, cartilage, adipose tissue, blood, and lymph.

-Analyze each option: Bone, cartilage, and adipose tissue are all types of connective tissue.
+Understand the definition of connective tissue: Connective tissue is a type of tissue that supports, connects, or separates different types of tissues and organs in the body.
+It includes various types such as adipose tissue, cartilage, bone, and blood.

+Review the characteristics of each option: Adipose tissue is a type of connective tissue that stores fat.
+Cartilage is a flexible connective tissue found in joints, ear, nose, and respiratory tract.
+Bone is a rigid connective tissue that forms the skeleton.

-Consider the function of nervous tissue: Nervous tissue is responsible for transmitting electrical signals in the body and is not classified as connective tissue.
+Identify the characteristics of nervous tissue: Nervous tissue is responsible for transmitting signals throughout the body and is composed of neurons and supporting cells.
+It is not involved in connecting or supporting other tissues.

+Compare the options: Adipose tissue, cartilage, and bone all have roles in connecting or supporting other tissues, which are key functions of connective tissue.

-Conclude that nervous tissue is not a type of connective tissue, as it serves a different primary function in the body.
+Conclude that nervous tissue does not fit the definition of connective tissue, as its primary function is signal transmission rather than support or connection.

 Watch next